see7e/cs50x/week1/README.md

 dependences: CS50
 ---

-> This material is distribured by `Harvard © 2023 edX LLC`.
-It was copied during the execution of the Course, and have been modified due to my undersantding and integrated to the previous Data Structure of `Programing Studies`.
+> This material is distributed by `Harvard © 2023 edX LLC`.
+It was copied during the execution of the Course, and have been modified due to my understanding and integrated to the previous Data Structure of `Programing Studies`.

 <details> <summary>Table of Contents</summary>